 The word utena has more than one meaning, but as Utena’s name it primarily means calyx, the outer cup portion of a flower which surrounds and protects the petals as they develop before the flower opens.
 In this Wikimedia photo of a rose bud, the calyx is the spiky green pieces which are opening to reveal the petals.

 More meanings: The word utena can be written as 萼, though it is a rare nonstandard kanji that I had to look up (the word is more often spelled out in kana, as it is in Utena’s name).
 The word means calyx or cup.
 In Chinese the character is glossed as calyx, so I assume the cup meaning is derived from the cupped shape of a calyx.
 The cup meaning ties Utena to teacups—see the teacup reflection below.
 It can also be written as 台, a character that is usually pronounced differently but can be pronounced utena in some contexts.
 The basic meaning of 台, and the meaning of utena written as 台, is pedestal or stand or platform—an object to hold something up.
-The dueling arena can be an utena in that sense, and I wonder about the pedestals of the statues.
+The dueling arena is an utena in that sense, and I wonder about the pedestals of the statues.
 I also see the word utena glossed as “lofty palace”.
 I don’t know any background on that meaning, but I suspect it is rare or specialized.
-It could refer to the castle in the sky.
+It could refer to Akio’s tower residence which is equated with the arena, or maybe to the castle in the sky.

-The name Anthy is derived from Greek Anthea, meaning flower.
+The name Anthy is derived from Greek antheia, flowery.
 I didn’t realize this myself, and I’ve forgotten where I first learned it.
 In scientific terms, I take it to mean the corolla, the petals of the flower.
 Why only the petals?
 Because that is how the show depicts roses.
-The petals are often shown as closed (directly symbolizing immaturity or being closed off), and when open the interior reproductive parts of the flower are not visible (which can be taken as symbolic: Utena and Anthy cannot have their own children).
+The petals are often shown as closed (directly symbolizing immaturity or being closed off), and when open the interior reproductive parts of the flower are usually not visible (which can be taken as symbolic: Utena and Anthy cannot have their own children).
 See the rose emblems.

 Hera.
-Anthea is also an epithet of Hera, the wife of Zeus.
+Antheia is an epithet of Hera (Wikipedia), the wife of Zeus.
 In Utena, Akio is tied to Zeus the philanderer, so Anthy’s name symbolically marries her to Akio.
 Hera is goddess of women; Anthy is stereotypically feminine in most ways.
 Hera is goddess of marriage and family; that’s represented as Anthy’s care for animals and roses, since she’s not allowed to care about people personally.
 (Anthy watering the roses represents her doing Akio’s cultural control work, which is a kind of caring for people.
 It’s not a caring kind of caring, if you know what I mean.)
 Hera is jealous and vengeful; Anthy is jealous (for example, of Kanae) and vengeful (for example, toward Nanami).
-See Zeus and Hera for more.
+See Zeus and Hera for more on the relationship, and myths - Hera for more correspondences with Anthy.

 Utena and Anthy, whether as protecting divinity and divine princess or as calyx and corolla, are named as parts of a whole.
 They are complementary: Each one’s strength or character trait is the other’s weakness or opposite trait.
 It’s sweet to join them into a couple from the start, but look again: Utena is given the heavenly power and the protector roles, while Anthy is given the earthly representation and the beautiful blossom roles.
 Their names are connected with the system of control and give them conventional male and female roles to play (which in the complicated story they sometimes do and sometimes do not, rather like real people in the real world).
 It is subversive because Utena is in fact a girl.
 It also amounts to accepting convention with one modification, which is counter-subversive, failing to escape from entrapping concepts and thereby strengthening the concepts.
-Utena likes to use the same symbols at the same time in opposite ways.
+Utena likes to use its symbols in opposite ways at the same time.

 I think there’s more to be found in the wholeness of Utena and Anthy together.
 They tie in with other central meanings.
 I talk more about the roses that represent them at the rose emblems of Ohtori Academy.